-(3) When is a key data point not a criterion: Gating Factors and Constraints
+(3) Identifying Gating Factors and Constraints

 Your criteria need to reflect what drives value.
 There are likely to be other factors which will be key in your selection which are not value drivers.
-Cost, urgency and (some kinds) of risk being core examples of such constraints.
+Cost, urgency and (some kinds) of risk being common examples of such constraints.